g

 Preparing Credit Cards for Travel

 First, call your credit card companies several days before departure to let them know that you'll be traveling, your dates of travel, and the destinations that you will be visiting.
 This is very important.
 Credit card companies monitor your charges and if anything out of the ordinary appears - such as your card number being used in international destinations in the Caribbean or Mexico - the credit card company will refuse the charges and put a lock on your account.
 Once this happens, you will not be able to use the card for purchases.
-By contacting the credit card companies in advance to make sure they are aware of your travel, you can help to ensure that your credit card will be available for use and your purchases will go through.
-This tip applies to ATM cards as well, as banks will block ATM cards being used internationally unless they have received prior notification.

 Second, make sure you have a copy of your credit card numbers and contact information with you, just in case one or all of your cards are lost or stolen.
 Leave your list of credit card numbers in the safe in your room.
-If there's any problem with a lost or stolen card, consult your list and call the credit card company so you can immediately have your credit card blocked.
+If there's any problem with a lost or stolen card, consult your list and call the credit card company immediately to have your credit card blocked.
 If you are planning to bring along an ATM card on your cruise, make sure you have this information as well.

 Cruises Site @ BellaOnline